powlook/Capstone-IS03_PT-SureBoTv2/README.md

 **Step 1: Get the repository**

-Using `git clone`
+Using `git clone <Github Repo URL>`
 ```
 git clone
 ```
 **Step 2: Create a Conda Environment**

-Create a new environment to sandbox your developmental workspace
+Create a new environment to sandbox your developmental workspace (with Anaconda Prompt)
 ```
 conda create -n "YOUR_ENV_NAME" python=3.7
 ```